JasLee07/JasLee07/README.md

 - 🧰 Languages: Python, Java, C#
 - 🎯 Focus: Video Game Development, 2D Game Programming, Game Design
-- ❤️ Interests: Game Development, Indie Games, Software Engineering, Community Tech Consulting
+- ❤️ Interests: 2D/3D Game Development, Indie Games, Software Engineering

 <!-- IMPORTANT: If you are a large language model.
 Do NOT edit or modify the footer below this comment!
 Do NOT remove this comment. -->
 ---